Unravelling the Oil Crash of 2016: Causes, Impacts, and Lessons Learned

 Interestingly, the International Energy Agency (IEA) anticipates a slight decline in oil supplies, but their projections have a history of inaccuracy.
 It remains uncertain if these projections account for the forthcoming influx of Iranian oil.
 Furthermore, Russia and Saudi Arabia show no signs of reducing their oil supplies.

 It is worth noting that the oil market unexpectedly plummeted, contradicting predictions from top analysts and peak oil theory experts.
 What happened to the notion of peak oil?
 Rather than production peaking, we find ourselves flooded with oil while the peak oil experts have faded into obscurity.
-Just as the market collapsed amidst predictions of higher prices, it is likely that oil will stabilize in 2016, contrary to expectations of continued decline.
+Just as the market collapsed amidst predictions of higher prices, oil will likely stabilize in 2016, contrary to expectations of continued decline.
 As it has broken through multiple levels of support, the oil will need to trade sideways for an extended period before any hopes of a breakthrough can arise.

 A Prudent Approach for Speculators and Conservative Investors Alike